Ileal Gastrointestinal Stromal Tumors Mimicking Gynecologic Masses: A Single Institutional Experience

 Ileal GISTs have a wide spectrum of clinical presentations,

-sonographic features of the cases previously reported in the
+of the cases previously reported in the literature are similar to

 Clinical presentation in our case series and in literature